• Skip to primary navigation

 steps to making the pudding

-• Leave the quinoa to soak in some water for about 5 minutes before rinsing off the quinoa using a fine mesh strainer.
+• Leave the quinoa to soak in some water for about 5 minutes before rinsing off the quinoa (several times) using a fine mesh strainer.

-• Add the coconut milk in a medium sized saucepan, along with the cinnamon stick, quinoa and give everything a stir.
+• Add the coconut milk in a medium sized saucepan along with the cinnamon stick.

 • Simmer until the quinoa starts to thicken, stirring occasionally so it doesn't stick until most of the liquid is absorbed.
 This should take about 25-30 minutes, add a splash of water or milk if the pudding is too thick.